 When washing coloured clothes put them in the washing machine after turning them inside out.
 This can prevent fading of the face of the fabric -hopefully

-Read the wash/care label on clothing – if it says “wash separately” the colours will supposedly run and the clothing may fade in the future.
-If it says “colourfast”, it means it has been tested for fade resistence.
+Read the wash/care label on clothing – if it says “wash separately” the colors will supposedly run and the clothing may fade in the future.
+If it says “colorfast”, it means it has been tested for fade resistance